 Virtual Ways To Make Your Data Safe

 There are countless advertisements for “free” cloud or online data storage.
 The fine print on all of them is free for only the smallest amount of data, typically 5GB or less.
-But that’s enough to try them out.
+But that’s enough to try them out and see what works best to keep your data safe.
 The pay options are great for both individuals and small businesses.
 Our favorites for are:

 - iDrive – offers backup, storage and restoration.
 Test it out with 5GB of free storage.
 Paid plans from $75/year.